lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 All user expectations and requirements (user story 1: user friendly navigation and responsive design) have been satisfied.
 * The site is fully responsive on screen sizes from 320px and upwards.
 * The site is fully accessible, it contains appropriate alt text, a colour scheme of sufficient contrast, and has passed WAVE accessibility testing.
-* All images used in the site have been optimised and cropped to suitable aspect ratio.
+* All images used in the site have been optimised and cropped to suitable aspect ratios.
 * There is a responsive nav bar and footer on all pages.
 * All navigation links have been tested and proven to work.
 * All navigation buttons have been tested and proven to work.